 To be classed as eligible parents for SPL, the employee must have been employed with you for a certain period.
 This period is at least 26 weeks by the end of the ‘qualifying week’.

-Also, SPL won’t carry over if eligible parents move to a different employer.
+Also, SPL does not carry over if eligible parents move to a different employer.

 Employment and earnings test

-Eligible parents must have, during the 66 weeks before the baby is due:
+Eligible parents must have, during the 66 weeks before their baby is due:

-• Been working for at least 26 weeks (these don’t need to be consecutive)
+- Been in employment or self-employment for at least 26 weeks (these don't need to be consecutive) for their employer.

 Shared parental leave for adoption